shreydan/Java/README.md

 # Java

-- exp1: read from console employee details of 5 employees: name, dept, age, salary, and print.
+- exp1 - `employee1.java`: read from console employee details of 5 employees: name, dept, age, salary, and print.

-- exp2: use this keyword to call default and parametrized constructor.
+- exp2 - `thiscalls.java`: use this keyword to call default and parametrized constructor.

+- exp3 - `countObjs.java`: count no. of objects created and initialized with unique ID for each.